Cay-Zhang/SwiftSpeech/README.md

 #### `isSpeechRecognitionAvailable` Environment Key
 Add the modifier `.automaticEnvironmentForSpeechRecognition()` to your root view or the view you want to use speech recognition in.
 This will automatically request authorization when the view appears and set the `isSpeechRecognitionAvailable` environment for the view.

-Then, use the following code whenever you want to know if speech recognition is available in your view (e.g. when writting a button for recording, you may want to disable it whenever speech recognition is unavailable).
+Then, use the following code whenever you want to know if speech recognition is available in your view (e.g. when writing a button for recording, you may want to disable it whenever speech recognition is unavailable).
 ```swift
 @Environment(\.isSpeechRecognitionAvailable) var isSpeechRecognitionAvailable: Bool
 ```